Darko Micevski

-Darko Micevski (Дарко Мицевски, born 12 April 1992) is a Macedonian footballer, who plays for Vardar.
+Darko Micevski (Дарко Мицевски, born 12 April 1992) is a Macedonian footballer who plays for Sileks.

 Club career

 Born in Skopje, he played in the youth team of FK Rabotnički before moving to Serbia in summer 2009 and joining FK Sevojno playing in the Serbian First League, later merged with FK Sloboda Užice and promoted to the 2010–11 Serbian SuperLiga.
 During the winter break of the 2010–11 season he returned to Macedonia and joined his former team FK Rabotnički where he played in the First Macedonian Football League for 2 years.
 During the winter break of the 2012–13 season he moved to another Macedonian top league sid, FK Teteks, having helped them to win the Macedonian Cup that season by scoring the only goal for his team at the final.
 He played with Teteks in their 2013–14 UEFA Europa League qualifying matches, before returning to Serbia and after a trial joining OFK Beograd.
 He made his debut for OFK in the 2013–14 Serbian SuperLiga as a substitute in the 3rd round match against FK Čukarički.